feathersjs/feathers/docs/guides/basics/generator.md

 # Generating an app

-In the [getting started chapter](./starting.md) we created a Feathers application in a single file to get a better understanding how Feathers itself works.
+In the [getting started chapter](./starting.md) we created a Feathers application in a single file to get a better understanding of how Feathers itself works.

 <img style="margin: 2em;" src="/img/main-character-coding.svg" alt="Getting started">

-The Feathers CLI allows us to initialize a new Feathers server with a recommended structure and generating things we commonly need like authentication, a database connection or new services.
+The Feathers CLI allows us to initialize a new Feathers server with a recommended structure and generate things we commonly need like authentication, a database connection or new services.
 It can be installed via:

 ```sh
 npm install @feathersjs/cli@pre -g